CatalogueLegacies/antconc.github.io/_episodes/03-layout.md

 - Locate controls for navigating data in AntConc
 - Find options for working with data
 keypoints:
-- "Most options for working with data in AntConc are accessed through a menu pane below the output window"
+- "Many options for working with data in AntConc are accessed through a menu pane below the output window"
 ---

 ## The layout of AntConc